mirianthis/Gym-Management-System/README.md

 # Gym Management System

 ## 📌 Project Overview
-The **Gym Management System** is a web-based application designed to streamline gym operations, including **membership management, staff management, and gym settings configuration**.
+The **Gym Management System** is a web-based application designed to streamline gym operations, including **membership management, staff management, admin panel and gym settings configuration**.
 It provides an intuitive **Angular-based frontend** and a **Django REST API backend** for efficient data handling.

 ## 🏗️ Tech Stack
 ### Frontend: